LibrariesHacked/librarieshacked.github.io/_posts/2020-12-31-digital-transformation.md

 That principle of adopting standards, plus building upon past work is an important one.
 I recently rediscovered a blog post by Nick Poole about his learnings from 5 attempts to create a Single Digital Presence, called [building a successful online presence for libraries](https://nickpoole.org.uk/online-libraries/).
 This is essential reading for making a success of such a project (more so than this meandering one).

 But one thing it didn't delve into was how (if at all) those projects were linked.
-There is benefit in a 'failed' project if it moves the current situation further along.
-Have they done some groundwork of interoperability between systems, some standards for sharing data, or documented the work so it can be picked up the next time?
+There is benefit in a 'failed' project if it moves the current situation along.
+Have they done some groundwork of interoperability between systems, some standards for sharing data, and documented the work so it can be picked up the next time?

 Other than thinking I know what a couple of the projects were, I don't have any other details.
 But if they had been developed in the open then more information would be available about them.
 As it is, it doesn't look like they were.